bojand/ghz/www/docs/options.md

 ### `--stream-dynamic-messages`

-In streaming calls, regenerate and apply call template data on every message send.
+In streaming calls, regenerate and apply call template data on every message send operation.
 This is helpful in combination with template functionality to generate data _for every message sent_ in a streaming call.
 For example: